AClain/astro-blog/src/pages/posts/learn-git-intro.md

 # Importing a new project

-Assume you have a tarball <InlineCode>project.tar.gz</InlineCode> with your initial work.
+Assume you have a tarball `project.tar.gz` with your initial work.
 You can place it under Git revision control as follows.

 ```shell
 $ tar xzf project.tar.gz